karlotness/tree-sitter.el/utils/language/README.md

 1. Clone a language repository (such as [python][2])
 2. Copy the files from this directory into the root of the language grammar
-3. Replace all instances of `LANGUAGE_NAME` with the name of your binding
+3. Replace all instances of `LANG_NAME` with the name of your binding
    - Some will use underscores and some dashes
    - Also make this replacement in the file names
    - For example for Python you would end up with the file